 Planet of the Apes Movies Ranked

-9. Planet of the Apes (2001)
+10. Planet of the Apes (2001)

-As a rule, Tim Burton doesn’t do especially well with adapting other people’s work.
+As a rule, Tim Burton doesn’t do especially well when adapting other people’s work.
 His Mark Wahlberg-starring remake of Planet of the Apes re-tells the story of an astronaut crash-landing on a planet ruled by simian rather than human society, and is more epic but less operatic than its progenitors, more action-packed but far less engaging.

 Rick Baker’s prosthetics are among the best work of a master, and Tim Roth and Helena Bonham Carter do a fine job bringing their characters to life, but everything else is misjudged, overblown and baffling, especially the twist on the famous ending of the original.
 Burton’s movie finds itself at the bottom of this list for the crime of being by far the least interesting in the franchise.